-In the pie chart, select Fashions Direct.
+In the This Year Sales by Chain pie chart, select Fashions Direct.

-Notice the result in the bubble chart:
+Notice the result in the Total Sales Variance % bubble chart:

-- Select individual bubbles or other charts to see cross highlighting, revealing the impact of your selections.
+Select individual bubbles or other charts to see cross highlighting, revealing the impact of your selections.

-This is equivalent to typing "This year sales" in the question box.
+On the dashboard, select the This Year's Sales New & Existing Stores tile, which is equivalent to typing This year sales in the Q&A question box.

 Review a tile created with Power BI Q&A